ibexa/documentation-developer/docs/cookbook/setting_up_amazon_aws_s3_clustering.md

 !!! info

-    "aws_s3" here is just an arbitery identifier for use on config block below, you can configure several, and call it what you want.
+    "aws_s3" here is just an arbitery handler identifier for use on config block below, you can configure several, and call it what you want.
 E.g. you can call one "gcloud_storage" and configure it for thirparty _(community supported)_ [Google Cloud Storage adapapter](https://github.com/thephpleague/flysystem#community-supported).

 In your eZ Platform system settings, e.g. `app/config/ezplatform.yml`, enable the binary data handler: